gesslar/glpu/.vscode/LLM_Doc_Instructions_FluffOS.md

 will be no reason to opine on things like parens placement, semicolon changes, etc., by updating the code sections of a file.
 Restrict activities to only documentation.

+### Language

+In all cases, please use Canadian English spelling for documentation.